AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 Select `Email_LC_SHA256` as target identity if you hashed customer email addresses on data ingestion into Adobe Experience Platform, according to [!DNL Facebook] [email hashing requirements](../catalog/social/facebook.md#email-hashing-requirements).

 Select `Email` as target identity if the email addresses you are using are not hashed.
-Real-time CDP will hash the email addresses to comply with [!DNL Facebook] requirements.
+Platform will hash the email addresses to comply with [!DNL Facebook] requirements.

 ![identity mapping after filling in fields](../assets/common/identity-mapping.png)